tokkaiiii/flutter_list_ui/README.md

 ## Features

 - `InfoList`: A flexible list widget that can display any type of data with consistent styling
+- Built-in AsyncValue support for handling loading and error states
 - `InfoCard`: A card widget that wraps content with a header and body
 - `InfoHeader`: A header widget for InfoCard with customizable title and style
-- Support for AsyncValue data handling
-- Customizable styling and layout options
+- Support for customizable styling and layouts

 ## Getting started